Mass balance reporting

 The EPA requires a third party (verified surveyor) to undertake stocktakes and surveys, however exemptions can be applied for and will be assessed on a case-by-case basis.

 Surveys and stocktakes – how often are these required?
-Is the frequency dependent on our scale of operation?

 Other government departments require information to be confirmed with a statutory declaration.
 Is this an option as surveyors add cost to this process?